alucryd/oxyromon/README.md

 Note: Some systems require a header definition to be placed alongside the DAT file.
 If not provided, oxyromon will use its own fallback header definition.

-    USAGE:
-        oxyromon import-dats [OPTIONS] <DATS>...
+    Usage: oxyromon import-dats [OPTIONS] <DATS>...

-    ARGS:
+    Arguments:
     <DATS>...
 Set the DAT files to import

-    OPTIONS:
-        -a, --arcade         Enable arcade mode
-        -f, --force          Force import of outdated DAT files -h, --help           Print help information
+    Options:
-        -i, --info           Show the DAT information and exit -s, --skip-header    Skip parsing the header even if the system has one
+    -i, --info         Show the DAT information and exit -s, --skip-header  Skip parsing the header even if the system has one -f, --force        Force import of outdated DAT files -a, --arcade       Enable arcade mode
+    -h, --help         Print help information

 ## oxyromon-download-dats